Forestbrook/Forestbrook.github.io/docs/blazor/localization.md

 1. Add a resource library project **BlazorExample.ResourceLibrary**.
 See description [Create a resource library project](/docs/asp-net-core/localize-app-and-api#create-a-resource-library-project). _Skip this step if you want to use a database or other source of translations instead of .resx files._

-1. Edit Startup.cs in **BlazorExample.Api** as described in [Startup.cs configuration in your Web and/or Api projects](/docs/asp-net-core/localize-app-and-api#startupcs-configuration-in-your-web-andor-api-projects).
+1. Edit Startup.cs in **BlazorExample.Api** to use the resource library as described in [Startup.cs configuration in your Web and/or Api projects](/docs/asp-net-core/localize-app-and-api#startupcs-configuration-in-your-web-andor-api-projects).
 You can skip `AddDataAnnotationsLocalization` and `AddViewLocalization`.
 _If you want to use a database or other source of translations instead of .resx files, make sure to add a service to load the translations in your Startup.cs._

 ## Create the GetLanguage and SetLanguage Api actions